jenshandersson/Localizzle/README.md

 Simply add Localizzle.h/m to your project.
 That's it!

-You specify you localization key by adding a "User Defined Runtime Attribute" named localizingKey.
+You specify your localization key by adding a "User Defined Runtime Attribute" named localizingKey.
 See GIF

 ![alt text](https://raw.github.com/jenshandersson/Localizzle/master/screencast.gif "Screen cast")